glpi-project/doc-install/source/prerequisites.rst

         }
     }

-Lighttpd configuration
+lighttpd configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-Here is a virtual host configuration example for ``Lighttpd`` web server.
+Here is a virtual host configuration example for ``lighttpd`` web server.

 .. warning::
    The following configuration is only suitable for GLPI version 10.0.7 or later.